-The Initiative’s Youth Leadership Program, launched in 2008, aims to develop the next generation of North Carolina leaders through an intensive, innovative six-week summer program.
+The Initiative’s Youth Leadership Program aims to develop the next generation of North Carolina leaders through an intensive, innovative five-week summer program.
+In 2017 the organization celebrated the 10th Anniversary of this unique program with a new video.

 The program places rising high school seniors in internships with high-performing community organizations around the state.
 It exposes them to the world of community economic development while giving them experience in the workplace.

-The Initiative provides a stipend for each student in exchange for work on a six-week project at a nonprofit in their home community.
+The Initiative provides a stipend for each student in exchange for work on a five-week project at a nonprofit in their home community.

 Interns have completed projects such as coordinating a community health fair, assisting with creating a business plan, creating youth programs for children, building community gardens, developing community outreach campaigns and assisting with the documentation of the organization’s work in the community (via photos, video, testimonials, reports, etc.).